SEDMv2/SEDMKP-Docs/source/index.rst

 \lambda}\sim100`) optical (365 - 1,000 nm) integral field (28"x"28")
 spectrograph and an imager with a 6' x 6' field.
-The instrument was designed for rapid classification of supernovae from transient surveys and is based on the original `SEDM`_ on the Palomar 60-inch.
+The instrument was designed for rapid classification of supernovae from transient surveys and is based on the original `SEDM`_ on the Palomar 60-inch telescope.

 .. _SEDM: http://www.astro.caltech.edu/sedm